 If you would like to volunteer with us, press the button below to access our volunteer registration.
-You need to create a username and password to get started.
+For the online registration, you need to create a username and password to get started.
 All information is private and secure, only the GMRSVP staff can access it.
+For a paper version, select "Printable Registration and mail to GMRSVP office in your county.
+Find addresses in the "Contact Us" tab.

 “As a volunteer I have found the camaraderie and sense of common cause with fellow volunteers to be a major spirit lifting facet of my life, a source of local identity - selfish pluses of involvement.” – Lloyd Graf, Food Pantry Support volunteer at Loaves & Fishes in Brattleboro, VT